mandaputtra/mandaputtra.github.io/content/posts/beginner-guide-on-mongodb-aggregate.md

   ....
 }
 ```
-# 1st case : get all message from one user and return his last message
+## Get all message from one user and return his last message

 Okay in order to do this you could use `$match: { clients: "sillybilly@mail.com" }` but how to display the last message only, you could use `$project`